 Hidden Costs in a Mortgage

 Comparing and choosing the best mortgage option can be challenging.
-Many mortgages have hidden costs which can significantly increase the cost of the mortgage.
+Many Israeli mortgages have hidden costs which can significantly increase the cost of the mortgage.
 An independent mortgage professional can advise you on the most economical option and help you avoid the hidden traps of the Israeli mortgage system.

 Fixed Rate or Variable Rate?

 There are a wide range of fixed and variable options, each with its own advantages and disadvantages.
 Borrowers need to be cautious to understand these terms as they have different definitions than mortgages abroad.
 Some mortgage options in Israel have pre-payment penalties in the event that the borrower wants to either prepay the mortgage or sell the property before the mortgage is paid off.
-Israeli lending institutions will generally lend a maximum of 70% of the price of a property for Israeli citizens.
+Israeli banks and lending institutions will generally lend a maximum of 70% of the price of a property for Israeli citizens.
 For tourists and foreign buyers, the law limits mortgages to only 50% of the purchase price.